missionpinball/mpf-docs/docs/code/api_reference/misc_components/Players.md

 * `change` (the change in the value)
 * `player_num` (the player number the variable belongs to)

 For the change parameter, it will attempt to subtract the old value from the new value.
 If that works, it will return the result as the change.
-If it doesn’t work (like if you’re not storing numbers in this variable), then the change parameter will be True if the new value is different and False if the value didn’t change.
+If it doesn't work (like if you're not storing numbers in this variable), then the change parameter will be True if the new value is different and False if the value didn't change.

 For examples, the following three lines: